decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 If you start writing code directly in `index.ts`, your code may be lacking some important context.
 For example, you might be trying to do something with the `PlayerEntity`, or you with an entity that was added via the Decentraland Editor's UI, however at that point in time those things haven't been loaded yet.

-To avoid that scenario, it's always recommended to write out your scene's initial loading code using the `main()` function (on the `main.ts` file) as an entrypoint.
+To avoid that scenario, it's always recommended to write out your scene's initial loading code using the `main()` function (on the `index.ts` file) as an entrypoint.
 This function runs only once all of the scene's initial context is already loaded, this includes anything added via the Decentraland Editor's UI.

 You can write your code outside the `main()` function when:
 - The code is indirectly called by `main()`